augurnaut/augurnaut.github.io/_posts/2020-02-26-flake-it-till-you-make-it.md

 ---
 layout: post
-title: Flake it till you make it
+title: How SELFISH can you be: League of Legends Kills and Assists
-subtitle: Excerpt from Soulshaping by Jeff Brown
+subtitle: How much does Kill stats cannabilize your shot at victory?
-cover-img: /assets/img/path.jpg
+cover-img: /assets/img/league of legends logo.jpeg
 tags: [books, test]
 ---